Blog entries tagged Tech

 It was nice, real real nice.
 But now, if I wanna know where my peeps are, there are like 18 places to check.
 I got AIM, Google Talk, MySpace, Facebook, Web Sites, etc. So I have to result in sending 1000 text messages or phone calls.
 And at that, some of my friends would rather not even be found for hanging out, so then they may get annoyed by me asking, "what's up tonight?"

 This all ruins one of the major strengths of the internet.
 There needs to be a way to tie all of this together.
-There needs to be a way to set a status for yourself for all of your …
+There needs to be a way to set a status for yourself for all of your friends to …